 RUN;

 The covariates statement should not be used.
 The group or weight statement may be used, if demographic groups or survey weights are required in the model.
 Other arguments available in PROC LCA, such as rho prior, maxiter, and criterion may be necessary for estimation of the latent class model.
 Refer to the PROC LCA& PROC LTA Users’ Guide for more information.
-The %create_group macro, which is sometimes used in the Methodology Center’s LCA_Distal_LTB macro, is not needed for the LCA_Covariates_3Step macro.

 Macro Syntax and Input